waraker/cheatsheet-generator/readme.md

 # Markdown Cheatsheet Generator WIP

 Convert Markdown files into `.png` image cheatsheets.

-Currently setup for a iPhone 5 lockscreen wallpaper (640x1136) with top and bottom padding.
+Currently setup for a iPhone 5 lock screen wallpaper (640x1136) with top and bottom padding.
 Text content set into three columns.

+Markdown files are converted into a canvas element, this is then rendered as a `.png`.

 ## Browser compatibility